 The solution to these equations should satisfy:

-Therefore, a necessary condition of obstruction-free block-states from 2D fermionic Levin-Gu states decorations on 2D blocks gives a $\mathbb{Z}_8$-index $\nu$, characterizing the quantum number of decorated Levin-Gu states on each 2D block $\sigma_{1,2,3}$.
-Then we should study if the edge states near each 1D block $\tau_3$ leaved by 2D Levin-Gu states decorated on 2D blocks $\sigma_{1,2,3}$.
+Therefore, a necessary condition of obstruction-free block states from 2D fermionic Levin-Gu states decorations on 2D blocks gives a $\mathbb{Z}_8$-index $\nu$, characterizing the quantum number of decorated Levin-Gu states on each 2D block $\sigma_{1,2,3}$.
+Then we should study if the edge states near each 1D block $\tau_3$ left by 2D Levin-Gu states decorated on 2D blocks $\sigma_{1,2,3}$.